 Questions related to the program’s accreditation status should be directed to the Commission on Accreditation:

 Office of Program Consultation and Accreditation

 750 1 st Street, NE, Washington, DC 20002

 Phone: (202)336-5979 / Email: firstname.lastname@example.org

 F. Application and Contact Information

 Interested students should upload their application onto the APPIC portal.
 The SBU-CIP is currently listed as a member site #2371.
-In addition to the standard application materials listed in the APPIC program, prospective applicants should include two additional clinical reports, including a “Case Formulation and Treatment Planning” and a “Psychoeducational Evaluation.”
+In addition to the standard application materials listed in the APPIC program, prospective applicants should include two additional clinical reports, including a “Case Formulation for Treatment Planning” and a “Psychoeducational Evaluation."